 The potential of deriving energy from crops is immense, not just from dedicated energy crops but also from cover, double and rotational cropping.
 While the cultivation of cover, double and rotational cropping of energy crops is being promoted in many parts of the world such as Italy and the UK, it is not a common practice still and little pertinent data is available.
 Dedicated cultivation of energy crops is the current norm.
-2.2% of the total arable land in the UK is used to grow crops for the production of bioenergy and 1% for the production of biogas151.
-In Brazil, 1% of cultivable land in Brazil is used to grow energy crops, but the production of biogas is low as compared with the production of other bioenergy fuels such as bioethanol152.
+2.2% of the total arable land in the UK is used to grow crops for the production of biogas.
+In Brazil, 1% of cultivable land in Brazil is used to grow energy crops, but the production of biogas is low as compared with the production of other bioenergy fuels such as bioethanol.